judo2000/Password-Generator/README.md

 I then created a method called random that I used to pull a random type from the typeArr array.
 Then I created a series of if statements to test the type and run the appropriate function to generate a number, uppercase letter, lowercase letter, or special character and add it to the password string which was passed to the wrietePassword function.

-I found the function for alpabet at [https://www.coderrocketfuel.com/article/generate-a-random-letter-from-the-alphabet-using-javascript][https://www.coderrocketfuel.com/article/generate-a-random-letter-from-the-alphabet-using-javascript] and used it for both lower and uppercase letters.
+I found the function for alpabet at [Coderrocketfuel.com](https://www.coderrocketfuel.com/article/generate-a-random-letter-from-the-alphabet-using-javascript) and used it for both lower and uppercase letters.
 For uppercase I just use the toUpperCase() method before adding it to the password string.
 I copied the alphabet function and used it for the special characters, replacing the alphabet string with special characters.

-I got the random function from [MDN Web Docs][https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Math/random].
+I got the random function from [MDN Web Docs](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Math/random).

+I got the idea from my classmate, Matthew Brignola to add a copy to clipboard function so I found a copy text to clipboard function at [W3Schools](https://www.w3schools.com/howto/howto_js_copy_clipboard.asp).
+I edited it to use a copy button that I found at [Icons3.com](https://icons8.com/icons/set/copy-text).
 <p align="right">(<a href="#top">back to top</a>)</p>

 <!-- CONTACT -->